Did You Know?

-First, a look at those numbers: The study found that 71% of Americans trust in the accuracy of national news they consume.
-Yet, “about two-thirds of Americans (68%) believe news organizations try to cover up mistakes.
+First, a look at those numbers: The study found that 71% of Americans trust the accuracy of the national news they consume.
+Yet “about two-thirds of Americans (68%) believe news organizations try to cover up mistakes.
 That’s more than double the number that trust news organizations to admit mistakes (30%).”

-So does the public think news outlets are reliable and transparent, or not?
+So does the public think that news outlets are reliable and transparent, or not?

 Addressing errors has long been a bedrock value and crucial measure of responsible journalism.
 The Society of Professional Journalists’ code of ethics states, “Acknowledge mistakes and correct them promptly and prominently.”

 However, Pew respondents might be right to doubt that reporters faithfully follow this ideal.
 An “accuracy audit” of 122 newspapers in 2005 found that the rate of corrections was dismal.
 And that was long before the online landscape transformed the news media.

 The authors of that study, “Accuracy Matters: A Cross-Market Assessment of Newspaper Error and Credibility,” suggested a few reasons reporters might not own up to their errors.
 First, they might not realize they have made an error because many sources and readers who see inaccuracies never contact the journalist or news outlet.
 More alarming, researchers said, newsrooms often ignored requests for corrections.

 In an era of declining trust in news, the corrections situation, clearly, needs correcting.